Splode/hackwild/_posts/2018-04-27-creating-a-command-line-application-with-nodejs.md

 layout: post
 title: Creating a command-line Application with Node and Commander.js
 description: >
-  Learn the basics of creating command-line applications using Node and Commander.js by building a note-taking application for the terminal.
+  Learn the basics of creating command-line applications using Node and Commander.js by building a note taking application for the terminal.
 tags: JavaScript
 category: JavaScript
 ---